 Located 13 km south of Saskatoon off Highway #219, BCCA was established in 1979.
 An interpretive centre opened in 1984.
 A microcosm of the Meewasin Valley, it is located where a prairie creek meets a prairie river.
-It contains one of the few uncultivated short grass prairie sites in Saskatchewan.
+BCCA contains remnant sandhills prairie complexes which provide a unique habitat for grassland birds, wildflowers and home for numerous species at risk including the sand-dune reliant Smooth Goosefoot, and the ground nesting Common Nighthawk.
 The beavers that live there play an important role in keeping the creek habitat teeming with wildlife.
 Beavers build dams that flood waters upstream, creating beaver ponds.
 Many plants and animals make their homes in these sheltered ponds.
 The interpretive centre and staff provide opportunities to discover nature during all four seasons along a selection of nature trails.

 Beaver Creek Conservation Area offers the general public and schools opportunities to discover the wonders of nature.
 Hands-on activities in the Interpretive Centre give children the opportunity to learn more about Saskatchewan's wildlife.
 Their experience is enhance through creative play such as the puppet theatre, and the SaskEnergy Beaver Pond.
 A selection of four nature trails are available year-round for all ages to enjoy.

 Please note that no dogs are allowed at this site.